icewind1991/dockswift/README.md

 /srv - Volume for Swift Object Storage.

 #### Environment Variables ####

-INITIALIZE=yes This sets executes the sql statements in /usr/local/etc

 IPADDRESS=localhost or IPADDRESS=192.168.59.103 (boot2docker ip) This sets the endpoint of Swift for Keystone.
 It allows the use of external Swift Clients using Keystone